mkiang/disproportionate_prescribing/apps/README.md

 table section in each app’s `ui.R` file (usually after the plotting functions).

+**Update 2/18/21:** Our shinyapps.io subscription has ended.
+Each app has been migrated to my personal server, which has lower processing power than the old servers.
+Results may take loner than before to render.

 The code for both our paper and these apps is available online in the [official paper respository](https://github.com/mkiang/disproportionate_prescribing).